JoelCourtney/clock-tool/README.md

 				174,
 				1
 			],
-			"desc":"procrastinated by making a stupid script"
+			"desc":"procrastinated by making a script that logs hours" }
-		}
 	]
 }